Chapter 7 vs Chapter 13

 Chapter 7 Bankruptcy is an orderly, court-supervised procedure by which a designated official known as a “Trustee” collects all of the person’s non-exempt property, reduces it to cash, and distributes it to creditors as required by law.
 The key point here is that only “non-exempt property” is collected and sold to pay off creditors.
 Only rarely will there be non-exempt property in a Chapter 7 case.

-Another thing that chapter 7 bankruptcy attorney may advise you on is making required payments on any loan you used to purchase your home or vehicle or the like (secured loans).
-You need to continue making these payments.
-Otherwise, the creditor may be able to take back the property unless you instead file a Chapter 13 Bankruptcy and repay the delinquent amounts over time.
+Important in a Chapter 7 Bankruptcy is that you will need to be current on and continue making required payments on any loan you used to purchase your home or vehicle or the like (secured loans).
+If not, the creditor may be able to take back the property unless you instead file a Chapter 13 Bankruptcy and repay the delinquent amounts over time.

 Chapter 11 (reorganization which is used by wealthy persons and corporations such as K-Mart and Continental Airlines)